 Once Upon A Time - Season 2

-Season 2 premiered on September 30th, 2012.
+Season 2 of Once Upon a Time premiered on September 30, 2012.
 As in Season 1, Season 2 had the storyline interspersed between Storybrooke and the fairy-tale world.

 The main characters from Season 1 were back in Season 2.
 These include characters from the fairy-tale world; Red Riding Hood, Belle, Mad Hatter, Jiminy Cricket, Pinocchio, the 7-Dwarfs, and Blue Fairy.

 New fairy tale characters that were introduced for Season 2 were Princess Aurora, Mulan, Captain Hook, Peter Pan, Prince Phillip, Sir Lancelot, and Giant from Jack & the Beanstalk.

 The first half of Season 3 premiered in September 2013 in the USA and the second half in March 2014.

 The story revolved around the main characters' journey to Neverland from Storybrooke to find the kidnapped Henry Mills from Peter Pan and the Lost Boys.

 Overall, the Once Upon a Time series was met with positive reviews from critics and viewers alike.
 Reviewers liked the unpredictable storylines and the effective flash-forward technique used in telling the story.

 The series went on to Season 7 and the last episode, E22, was aired on May 18, 2018.

 - Ginnifer Goodwin as Snow White/Mary Margaret Blanchard